Nuclear Power in Turkey

 According to the Ministry of Energy and Natural Resources' (EKTB) base scenario, consumption will rise to 376 TWh by 20233.
 Plans for nuclear power are a key aspect of the country's aim for economic growth, and it aims to cut back its vulnerable reliance on Russian gas for electricity.
 The state generation company is Elektrik Uretim AS (EUAS).

-Plans are to have 30 GWe of coal-fired capacity by 2023, along with 4.8 GWe of nuclear capacity.
-However, much of the country’s coal resources are lignite with low calorific value – less than 12.5 MJ/kg – and a substantial amount (Afsin Elbistan) at less than 5 MJ/kg (one-quarter of typical steam coal) with high sulfur.
+Plans were to have 30 GWe of coal-fired capacity by 2023, along with 4.8 GWe of nuclear capacity.
+The country's coal-fired capacity was 20.5 GWe at the end of 2023, and its first nuclear power reactor is now expected to be connected to the grid in 2025.
+Much of the country’s coal resources are lignite with low calorific value – less than 12.5 MJ/kg – and a substantial amount (Afsin Elbistan) at less than 5 MJ/kg (one-quarter of typical steam coal) with high sulfur content.

 Nuclear power industry